gaseri/website/docs/en/tutorials/gromacs/2-methane-in-water/index.md

 author: Wes Barnett, Vedran Miletić
 ---

-# GROMACS Tutorial 2 -- One Methane in Water
+# GROMACS tutorial 2: One methane in water

 In this tutorial, I'll show you how to create a system containing one OPLS methane in a box of TIP4PEW water.